constgen/neutrino-preset-react-nodegui/README.md

       // The process title
       title: `${packageJson.name} ${packageJson.version}`,

-      // Automatically open app on `npm start` and attach it to compilation process
+      // Automatically open app on `npm start` and attach it to the compilation process
       open: true

-      // Enables source maps in production build.
+      // Enables source maps in the production build.
 Development sourcemaps are not affected and always turned on
       sourcemaps: false
     })
   ]
 };
 ```

-*Example: Disable auto-opening, always generate sourcemaps:*
+*Example: Disable auto-opening and always generate sourcemaps:*

 #### .neutrinorc.js